-At the Law Office of Robert S. Toale, our New Orleans domestic violence lawyer understands the impact a domestic violence charge can have on your life.
+At the Law Office of Robert S. Toale, our lawyer understands the impact a domestic violence charge can have on your life.
 Attorney Robert S. Toale has 30 years of courtroom experience.
 We use that experience to help our clients achieve the best possible results in even the worst situations.

 The Consequences of a Domestic Violence Conviction